Does Color Affect Taste?

 - Fill the three drinking glasses with filtered water.

-- Tell your volunteer that you want them to taste the drink in cups A, B, and C, drinking water in between each.
+- Tell your volunteer that you want them to taste the drink in cups A, B, C, and D, drinking water in between each.
 They have two minutes to taste the drinks.
 Once they have tasted the drink in each cup, they should rate them from the one they liked the best, to the one the liked the least.
 Your volunteer can taste each cup more than once, but they should drink water in between each taste.

 - Have your volunteer start the test.
 When they taste their first cup, start your timer or stopwatch.
 Do not answer any questions your volunteer asks you, or react to anything they say!